NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 OK, now that you're fully on board with this, let's get to it.
 Here's a list of what we need:

-1. We are going to write a small HTML page, so you will need basic knowledge about [HTML pages](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) and the programming language embedded in each web browser called [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) to make HTML pages interactive.
+1. We are going to write a small HTML page, so you will need basic knowledge about [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 1. Some C/C++ code to illustrate the process.
 We'll use our Newton-Raphson C++ code.
 1. A program that can take our existing C/C++ code and compile it into a WebAssembly module.
 Modern browsers are able to run WebAssembly without loss of performance.
 For this, we'll use [Emscripten](https://emscripten.org/)'s ``emcc``